the1lab/1lab/src/Cat/Abelian/Base.lagda.md

 \ker (\coker f) \cong \coker (\ker f) \to A\text{,}
 $$

-where the second map arises from the factors property of the cokernel:
+where the second map arises from the universal property of the cokernel:
 We can map out of it with the map $\ker f \mono A$, since (using that
 $f$ is mono), we have $0 = \ker f$ from $f0 = f\ker f$.